privacy-scaling-explorations/pse.dev/articles/zkevm-community-edition-part-2-components.md

 The zkEVM Community Edition is possible thanks to the contribution of many teams including the [PSE](https://appliedzkp.org/), [Scroll Tech](https://scroll.io/), and [Taiko](https://taiko.xyz/) along with many individual contributors.
 Teams such as [Zcash](https://electriccoin.co/) have also researched and developed proving systems and libraries that have greatly benefited zkEVM efforts.

 The zkEVM Community Edition is an open-source project and can be accessed in the [main repo](https://github.com/privacy-scaling-explorations/zkevm-specs).
-If you’re interested in helping, you can learn more by visiting the [contribution guidelines](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/main/CONTRIBUTING.md).
+If you're interested in helping, you can learn more by visiting the [contribution guidelines](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/main/CONTRIBUTING.md).
 The Community Edition is being built in public and its current status can be viewed on the [project board](https://github.com/orgs/privacy-scaling-explorations/projects/3/views/1).

 For any general questions, feel free to ask in the [PSE Discord.](https://discord.com/invite/sF5CT5rzrR)